AnkitaSathvara/AnkitabenSathvara/README.md

-IT Support Troubleshooting Lab
+# IT Support Troubleshooting Lab

-Overview
+## Overview

-This project demonstrates common IT support issues and how to troubleshoot them step by step.
+This project contains real-world IT support scenarios and step-by-step troubleshooting solutions.
+It demonstrates practical skills used in a helpdesk or IT support role.

-Skills Demonstrated
+## Skills Demonstrated

-Hardware troubleshooting
+* Hardware troubleshooting
-Windows OS troubleshooting
+* Windows OS troubleshooting
-Basic networking
+* Basic networking
-Problem-solving methodology
+* Problem-solving methodology
-Purpose

-To showcase practical IT support knowledge and real-world troubleshooting scenarios.
+## Structure

+Each scenario includes:

+* Problem
+* Possible causes
+* Troubleshooting steps
+* Outcome